Kiran-512/180-days-of-code/M2/DAY 25/LAB/README.md

-local var can be final : we can not change it later on instance variable can be final : we can not change it later on and must be initialised on the same line or in init block static var can be final : we can not change it later and must be initialised on the same line or in static block final abstract can not be declared together
+local var can be final : we can not change it later on instance variable can be final : we can not change it later on and must be initialised on the same line or in init block static var can be final : we can not change it later and must be initialised on the same line or in static block final abstract can not be declared together AS BOTH HAVE opposite meaning abstract must override and final can not be chnaged later on

 =========================================
+Method hiding:
-As static methods are the part of the class hence we canot override thestatic metod and its called as Method hiding
+As static methods are the part of the class hence we canot override the static metod and its called as Method hiding

 =========================================
 IQ: